MRRisley/sql-uc-fall2020/step-0-install/readme.md

 ## Option 2: UC Virtual Machine (VM) or Loaner Laptop *(Mac Option)*
 1. If you're off-campus, you'll have to connect to UC's VPN first.
     + *[Instructions](https://kb.uc.edu/KBArticles/VPN-InstallandUse.aspx).
-2. Connect to the Lindner Virtual lab through VM Horizon.
+2. Connect to the UC virtual lab through VM Horizon.
     + *You have to download and set it up on your machine first if you haven't already.
 Link [for Windows](https://kb.uc.edu/KBArticles/UCVLabs-Windows.aspx) or [for Mac](https://kb.uc.edu/KBArticles/UCVLabs-MacOSX.aspx).*
     + *ucvlabs.uc.edu is the connection server.
 It's embedded in the instructions.*
+4. Select "LCB Student Desktop" as the VM. *Note: This has changed through time.*
-3. SQL Server is installed on the VM.
+5. SQL Server is installed on the VM.
 Feel free to use the most recent version if multiple versions are installed.
-4. You're in!
+6. You're in!
 Congratulations!

 ## Download and install AdventureWorks